frapposelli/vagrant-vcloudair/README.md

 [Version 0.5.0](../../releases/tag/v0.5.0) has been released!
 -------------

+## Version 0.5.0 doesn't work with Vagrant 1.6.5+, another version is coming, please use Vagrant 1.6.3 in the meantime

 We have a wide array of boxes available at [Vagrant Cloud](https://vagrantcloud.com/gosddc) you can use them directly or you can roll your own as you please, make sure to install VMware tools in it.

 This plugin supports the universal [```vmware_ovf``` box format](https://github.com/gosddc/packer-post-processor-vagrant-vmware-ovf/wiki/vmware_ovf-Box-Format), that is 100% portable between [vagrant-vcloud](https://github.com/frapposelli/vagrant-vcloud), [vagrant-vcenter](https://github.com/gosddc/vagrant-vcenter) and [vagrant-vcloudair](https://github.com/gosddc/vagrant-vcloudair), no more double boxes!.